How to Dance At A Basic "Good Enough" Level

 Here I'm referring to partner dancing in an informal, improvised way, not doing a specific dance like the Tango.
 Of course this is something that you can't practice on your own super effectively.
 Still, you could put your hands out in front of you like you're holding someone's waist or shoulders and practice moving within that restriction.
 I don't blame you if you don't want to do this.
 It's definitely a bit silly.
 Still, if the idea of dancing with someone makes you uncomfortable, practicing like this can take the edge off.

-More practical advice would be to take a salsa, swing, or ballroom dancing class, asking your friends to teach you to dance, or heading out with your partner, if you're seeing someone.
+More practical advice would be to take a salsa, swing, or ballroom dancing class, asking your friends to teach you to dance, or practicing with your partner, if you're seeing someone.
 If it doesn't make you anxious, you could even try going to a club and trying to dance with someone you meet there.

 Non-verbal communication is important as well

 Body language plays a role in dancing too.
 It would look strange if someone was dancing to a 70's funk song with the mannerisms and facial expressions of someone listening to 90's Gangsta Rap.
 You don't want to be too exaggerated or hammy with your body language, but it is something to subtly bring into the equation.
 The other basic thing about body language is that sometimes the difference between someone who looks good and so-so on the dance floor is their non-verbals.
-If someone looks awkward and bored, they may come across as dancing poorly.
+If someone looks uncomfortable and bored, they may come across as dancing poorly.
 The same movements with some energy and confidence can look fine.

 Dancing is a physical activity